amidaware/tacticalrmm/docs/docs/tipsntricks.md

 ### Enable Remote Control options

+!!!note
+    These settings are independant of Tactical RMM.
+Enable features (like auto remove inactive devices) with caution

 1. Remote background a machine then go to mesh.yourdomain.com
 2. Click on My Account
 3. Click on the device group you want to enable notifications or accept connection etc on (probably TacticalRMM)
 4. Next to User Consent click edit (the wee pencil)
-5. tick whatever boxes you want in there ()
+5. Tick whatever boxes you want in there (Features: Sync server device name to hostname, Automatically remove inactive devices, Notify/Prompt for Consent/Connection Toolbar settings)
 6. Click ok